IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 Install Shibboleth Yum Repo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Shibboleth Project now provides `a web form <https://shibboleth.net/downloads/service-provider/RPMS/>` to generate an appropriate package repository for use with YUM/DNF.
+The Shibboleth project now provides `a web form <https://shibboleth.net/downloads/service-provider/RPMS/>`_ to generate an appropriate package repository for use with YUM/DNF.

 Install Shibboleth Via Yum
 ^^^^^^^^^^^^^^^^^^^^^^^^^^